Skip to main content

 • Severe pain in the eye(s)

-• Appearance of rainbow-colored circles around light
+• Appearance of rainbow-colored circles around light sources

 • Nausea or vomiting due to eye pain